-For extraction of drug from nanocarriers, standard organic solvents are used.
-The exact choice of solvent depends on the solubility of the drug in question and on the solvent's extraction efficiency on drug from the carrier.
+For extraction of lipids from nanocarriers, standard organic solvents are used.
+The exact choice of solvent depends on the solubility of the lipid in question.

 Mobile phases for LC-MS/MS are prepared from standard reagents (organic solvents, volatile buffers, water) with sufficient purity, typically HPLC or - preferably - LCMS grade.